Back to All Events

 ABOUT THE SYMPOSIUM:

-In honor of International Archaeology Day, hear about the intersection of science, archaeology, and anthropology!
+In honor of International Archaeology Day, hear about the intersection of science, archaeology, and anthropology with Dr. Kaitlyn Stiles!
+Dr. Stiles will speak about the ways science, archaeology, and anthropology help us learn about ancient Greece.

 ABOUT THE SPEAKER: